goldirana/langgraph/docs/docs/concepts/low_level.md

 There are two subtle and important points to note here:

 1. We pass `state: InputState` as the input schema to `node_1`.
 But, we write out to `foo`, a channel in `OverallState`.
 How can we write out to a state channel that is not included in the input schema?
-This is because a node _can write to any state channel in the graph state._ The graph state is the union of of the state channels defined at initialization, which includes `OverallState` and the filters `InputState` and `OutputState`.
+This is because a node _can write to any state channel in the graph state._ The graph state is the union of the state channels defined at initialization, which includes `OverallState` and the filters `InputState` and `OutputState`.

 2. We initialize the graph with `StateGraph(OverallState,input=InputState,output=OutputState)`.
 So, how can we write to `PrivateState` in `node_2`?
 How does the graph gain access to this schema if it was not passed in the `StateGraph` initialization?
 We can do this because _nodes can also declare additional state channels_ as long as the state schema definition exists.
 In this case, the `PrivateState` schema is defined, so we can add `bar` as a new state channel in the graph and write to it.